kscieslinski/CTF/pwn/phoenix/format-three/README.md

 0000000000000000000000000000000000000000000000000000000000000ffffcdc0AAAAAAL`Better luck next time - got 0x00000045, wanted 0x64457845!
 ```

 Ha, well done!
-We have overwriten a byte of our choice.
+We have overwriten a byte of `changeme` variable!
 3 more bytes to go, but we can do them in the same way we done the first one.

-The final stack of our exploit should look like:
+This is how the stack should look like just before calling printf in final exploit:
 ![](img/stack1.png)